Jnyawach/laravel-pesapalv3/README.md

        $transaction->save();

      //You only need to save fields that are important to you

+     return $order;

  }